 Multi-dimensional TCSPC is an extension of the classic TCSPC technique.
-The technique was introduced by Becker & Hickl (bh) in 1993.
+It is the basis of TCSPC FLIM, FLIO, metabolic imaging and a large number of FLIM-based molecular imaging techniques.
+Multi-dimensional TCSPC was introduced by Becker & Hickl (bh) in 1993.
 For every photon, it determines not only the time in the excitation pulse period but also additional parameters, such as wavelength, direction of polarization, location within an image area, time from a stimulation of the sample, excitation wavelength, and many others which can either be measured or controlled in the experiment setup.

 From the times of the individual photons and the parameter values TCSPC builds up a multi-dimensional distribution of the photons over the time after the excitation pulse and the parameter values.